Nina Berkhout

+Nina Berkhout (born 1975) is a Canadian poet and novelist.

+Career

-Nina Berkhout (born 1975) is a Canadian poet and novelist who won the Archibald Lampman Award in 2013 for Elseworlds, a volume of poetry.
+Berkhout won the Archibald Lampman Award in 2013 for Elseworlds, a volume of poetry.
 The award was for the year's best poetry.
 She is the author of The Gallery of Lost Species, a novel.
 Berkhout's earlier work has been shortlisted for THIS magazine's Great Canadian Literary Hunt, The Archibald Lampman Award, and the John Hirsch Award.